jundalisay/spblist/content/en/material/principles/part-4/chapter-08.md

 {{< youtube iWSu6U0Ujs8 >}}

-Spin determines a particles convertibility into different Matter particles, or non-convertibility, staying in the Radiant Layer.
+Helicity determines whether a particle converts or does not convert into different Matter particles.

 <!-- The spin of a particle is determined only after it goes through detectors which impose electromagnetism on it.
 This taps the male-female charge principle of the Radiant Layer. -->